muehlenb/BlendPCR/Readme.md

 ![image](images/screenshot.jpg)

 ### CWIPC-SXR Dataset
-To use the renderer, point cloud recordings from seven cameras are required simultaneously, which must conform to the format of the CWIPC-SXR dataset.
+To use the renderer out-of-the-box, RGB-D recordings from seven Azure Kinect sensors are required, and these recordings must conform to the format of the CWIPC-SXR dataset.

 You can download the CWIPC-SXR dataset here: **[CWIPC-SXR Dataset](https://www.dis.cwi.nl/cwipc-sxr-dataset/downloads/)**.